Transition State Search

 Dimer dimer Minimum-mode following method.
 No endpoint structures needed.
 Uses two images separated by a small distance to estimate and follow the lowest curvature mode.

 String/GSM string Growing String Method.
-Adaptive path growth from both endpoints with CI-STRING refinement.
-More efficient than NEB for large systems.
+Adaptive path growth from both endpoints followed by the current String-TS finalization path.

 AutoNEB autoneb Automated multi-step NEB workflow.
 Recursively subdivides the reaction path to discover all intermediates and transition states in complex multi-step reactions.